 Middle Eastern Studies

 Director and Advisor: Zeina Schlenoff (Modern Languages and Linguistics, DIF 342)

 Assistant Director and Advisor: Zafer Lababidi (Modern Languages and Linguistics, DIF 337)

-Coordinating Committee: Zeina Schlenoff (Chair, Modern Languages), Zafer Lababidi (Modern Languages), Claudia Liebeskind (History), David Levenson (Religion), Adam Gaiser (Religion), Will Hanley (History), John Kelsay (Religion), Daniel Pullen (Classics)
+Coordinating Committee: Schlenoff (Chair, Modern Languages), Lababidi (Modern Languages), Liebeskind (History), Levenson (Religion), Gaiser (Religion), Hanley (History), Pullen (Classics), Özok-Gündoğan (History)

-The Departments of Anthropology, Art History, Classics, Economics, English, History, Modern Languages and Linguistics, Music, Religion and Urban and Regional Planning offer an interdisciplinary major and minor in Middle Eastern Studies at the undergraduate level.
+The Departments of Anthropology, Art History, Classics, History, International Affairs, Modern Languages and Linguistics, Public Administration, Religion, and Urban and Regional Planning offer an interdisciplinary major and minor in Middle Eastern Studies at the undergraduate level.
 The program is designed for: (1) general liberal arts students who wish to learn more about the Middle East; (2) students who wish to pursue graduate work in this field; and (3) students who seek employment in or relating to the Middle East.
-The Middle East Center administers the major.
+The Middle East Center, housed in the Department of Modern Languages and Linguistics, administers the major.
 A Bachelor of Arts (BA) in Middle Eastern Studies responds directly to a national and regional demand for resources and information to educate students, professionals, and the surrounding community about this important region of the world.
 An increasing number of jobs are available nationally and throughout the world for those with expertise in the Middle East and its languages.

 For more information, please refer to http://mec.fsu.edu/.